 Special Note: Some agencies (e.g., the C.I.A., the Peace Corps) may ask if you have been in counseling or psychotherapy on their application forms.
 If you tell these agencies you have received such services, they may request permission to review your mental health record.
 Even so, mental health professionals cannot release this information unless you provide written permission to release that information.

 There are two situations in which your therapist might share some information about you with another therapist.

 Therapists sometimes consult other therapists or other professionals about their clients.
 This helps them to provide high-quality treatment.
-Your name will never be given to any therapist with whom your therapist consults.
-Further, consulting therapists are told only as much as they need to know to understand your situation.
+Consulting therapists are told only as much as they need to know to understand your situation and are not given your name or other identifying information.
 Consulting therapists are bound by legal and ethical mandates to protect your confidentiality.

 If your records must be released to another professional, or anyone else, your therapist will discuss it with you.
 If you agree to share these records, you will need to sign an authorization to release information.
 This form states exactly what information is to be shared, with whom, and why, and it also sets time limits on how long the release is in effect.